 Annually in May at various venues around Cheltenham, including Montpellier Gardens.

-Cheltenham Jazz Festival offers so many free events for everyone to enjoy.
-The festival’s …around town programme will see a number of Cheltenham’s bars, pubs, clubs and restaurant host unforgettable live performances.
+Cheltenham Jazz Festival offers so many free events for everyone to enjoy, we particularly love the festival’s around town programme, which sees Cheltenham’s bars, pubs, clubs and restaurants getting involved in hosting live performances.

 Ticket prices vary per event.